-A casual reading of Deuteronomy after Deut.
-5 appears to present a random collection of laws.
-Yet a general scholarly consensus discerns a basic organizing principle: these laws follow the order of the ten commandments.
+A casual reading of chapters 5 and following of Deuteronomy appears to present a random collection of laws.
+Yet a fairly widespread scholarly consensus discerns a basic organizing principle: these “randon” laws follow the order of the ten commandments.

 In this, the largest section of Deuteronomy, Moses provides the commandments’ broader implications by offering practical applications (cf. Deut.
 1:5).
 Though the outline is not overtly presented by Moses, given Moses’s orderly mind and compositional skills, along with the outline’s general fit, it is strongly suggested.
 We must understand also that since the law comes from one God and is unified many overlaps and inter-relationships exist between the commandments.

 The first four commandments

 The first commandment (Deut.
 5:7) highlights God’s unique and absolute authority.
 It is developed in Deut.
 6:1–11:32.
 This section exhorts love of God (e.g., 6:5) and obedience to him (e.g., 6:6).
 For example, it warns against testing him (e.g., 6:16), reminds Israel that God is worthy of respect (e.g., 7:6–8), and proclaims God’s blessings for obeying him (Deut.
 11:1–32).